 The best overall pick isn’t always an obvious choice, but the Aura AG LT 65 is a runaway favorite thanks to its well-balanced design.
 With the LT, Osprey took the organization, comfort, and durability of a high-end backpacking pack and streamlined it, removing all superfluous bells and whistles.
 What remains is everything you need (and nothing you don’t) for brief overnights to week-long sagas, including best-in-class comfort, convenient pockets and storage, reliable weather resistance (including a rain cover), and top-of-the-line ventilation.
 The Aura AG LT also features an adjustable torso length, and unlike true lightweight models doesn’t compromise on durability (it’s built with a substantial 500D base and 210D body).
 At a reasonable 4 pounds and $290, you’d be hard-pressed to find a better combination of price, weight, and performance.

 But for some backpackers, the Aura AG LT is too much of an all-rounder.
 Those who like a lot of pockets and organization will appreciate a more featured design like the Gregory Deva 70 below (or the standard Aura AG 65, which adds secondary side-zip access to the main compartment, one more lid pocket and two front pockets, and dedicated sleeping bag storage).
-On the other hand, the Aura AG LT is too heavy to slot into the lightweight category, and weight-conscious hikers might want to consider the Hyperlite Southwest 55 (1 lb.
-15.7 oz.) or Osprey Eja 58 (2 lb.
-13.2 oz.).
-Still, this pack finds an excellent middle ground between the two extremes, making it an easy recommendation for the majority of backpackers—new and seasoned alike… Read in-depth review
+On the other hand, the Aura AG LT is too heavy to slot into the lightweight category, and weight-conscious hikers might want to consider alternatives like the ULA Ultra Circuit 68 (2 lb.
+4.8 oz.), Hyperlite Southwest 55 (1 lb.
+13.9 oz.), or Osprey's own Eja 58 (2 lb.
+13.2 oz.) below.
+Still, the Aura AG LT finds an excellent middle ground between the two extremes, making it an easy recommendation for the majority of backpackers—new and seasoned alike.

 See the Osprey Aura AG LT 65